How to Run a Docker Image as a Container?

 Prerequisites for Running a Docker Image

 To run a Docker image, use KodeKloud’s Docker Playground.
 The advantage?
 You don't have to set up anything.
-With one click, you get almost instant access to a Docker environment accessible in your web browser.
+With one click, you get almost instant access to a Docker environment that is accessible in your web browser.

 Sign up to KodeKloud to get instant access to the Playground and the free course, Docker for absolute beginners.

 Alternatively, you can use Docker Desktop.
-If you don’t have Docker Desktop, make sure to download and install it on your system first.
+If you don’t have a Docker Desktop, make sure to download and install it on your system first.
 You can find the official installation guide by following this link.

 3 Ways to a Run Docker Image